Is your older dog not eating as much as he used to? If so, it’s natural to worry – but not always necessary.

 This means that it’s more difficult for him to use his food efficiently, or quickly.

 But dental problems – such as broken teeth, gingivitis, cavities and/or infections – can make eating very painful.
+Not only in the mouth can cause a problem; arthritis of the jaw joint can also make chewing a sore process.

-Generally this is a pretty straightforward fix, requiring just a trip to the veterinarian for extraction or antibiotics.
+Generally, this is a pretty straightforward fix, requiring just a trip to the veterinarian for extraction or antibiotics.
 But the result can be nothing short of amazing – for Fido.

 Physical Health Conditions